Joan-Buck/SnowBnB/README.md

 2. Install dependencies in the `snowbnb` root directory with the following terminal command:
     `npm install`

-3. Create a user in POSTGRESQL with password and create database attributes with the following psql command:
+3. Create a user in PostgrSQL with password and create database attributes with the following psql command:
     `CREATE USER <username> WITH CREATEDB PASSWORD <password>;`

 4. Create a .env file in the backend directory based on the .env.example found within that directory.